Dulles District Supervisor Matthew F. Letourneau

 Supervisor Letourneau serves as Chairman of the Board's Finance, Government Operations and Economic Development Committee, which oversees county services, finances, and economic development efforts.

-He serves as Vice Chairman representing Virginia on the Metropolitan Washington Council of Governments Board of Directors (COG), which governs the independent, nonprofit association that brings area leaders from 22 jurisdictions in Maryland, Virginia and the District of Columbia together to address major regional issues.
-Supervisor Letourneau has been a member of the COG Board since 2012, and served as Corporate President in 2014.
+In 2018, he was elected Chairman of the Metropolitan Washington Council of Governments Board of Directors (COG), becoming the first person from Loudoun to chair the COG board since 1983.
+The board governs the independent, nonprofit association that brings area leaders from 24 jurisdictions in Maryland, Virginia and the District of Columbia together to address major regional issues.
+Supervisor Letourneau has been a member of the COG Board since 2012, and served as Corporate President in 2014 and was elected vice president of the Board of Directors in 2016.
 He also serves on the COG Region Forward committee.

 Supervisor Letourneau represents Loudoun on the Northern Virginia Transportation Commission (NVTC), which oversees public transit.
-In January 2017, he was selected to serve as secretary-treasurer of the commission, the first Loudoun County Supervisor to serve as an officer of the NVTC.
+In January 2018, he was selected to serve as vice chairman of the commission.
+This followed his election in 2017 as secretary-treasurer of the commission, the first Loudoun County Supervisor to serve as an officer of the NVTC.
 He also represents Loudoun on the Route 28 Transportation Improvement District Commission.

 Supervisor Letourneau is originally from central Massachusetts, which explains his love for Boston’s sports teams.
 He was a cum laude graduate of The Catholic University of America in Washington D.C., where he met his wife Margaret.
 They have four children – Patrick, Emily, Brendan, and Caitlin, reside in Little River Commons in Chantilly, and attend Corpus Christi Catholic Parish in Stone Ridge.